New to Facebook ads? Well, you are at the right place.

 For when it comes to inserting a call-to-action button, ‘to include, or not to include - that is the question’.
 And sadly, there is no definite answer as it varies depending on the objective of your advertisement.
 That is to say, if it is an announcement, it is not likely that a Call-To-Action button is needed.

-Do however bear in mind that some CTA buttons tend to work better than others and those used by top-performing ads are often "Learn More, Shop Now and Sign Up".
+Do, however, bear in mind that some CTA buttons tend to work better than others, and those used by top-performing ads are often "Learn More, Shop Now and Sign Up".

 But most importantly, your call-to-action button must meet the expectations of the people.
 If they have clicked on it expecting to see the new Mercedes SUV, don’t land them on the homepage instead.
 Show them what they came for.

-Yet, regardless how you design your facebook ad, the answer to the real success of a Facebook ad is for you to design it based on your target audience.
+Yet, regardless of how you design your Facebook ad, the answer to the real success of a Facebook ad is for you to design it based on your target audience.
 Also, do remember to always stay in an A/B mindset and never stop experimenting with the four elements above.
 You can find out why and how right here.